Bo386/architecture-tycoon/GAME_INTRODUCTION.md

 ---

-### Level 6: Load Balancer
+### Level 6: Load Balancer (负载均衡器)

+**📅 Stage**: Architecture Standardization

+**📖 Story Briefing**:

+> "We have a bunch of servers now, but users can only access them randomly - some servers are idle while others are exhausted.
+Deploy a load balancer.
+We need a traffic controller to intelligently distribute requests to the least busy servers."

 **Learning Objective**: Traffic Distribution and Load Balancing

 **Scenario**:
-- Introduce dedicated load balancer
+- Multiple servers with uneven load distribution
-- Intelligently distribute traffic to multiple app servers
+- Need intelligent traffic routing
-- Provide health checks and failover
+- Require health monitoring and failover

 **Challenge**:
 - Process 1400 requests
 - Use load balancer to optimize traffic distribution
 - Ensure even server load

+**⚠️ Problem**: Uneven traffic distribution, low resource utilization, lack of single entry point

 **Core Concepts**:
 - **Load Balancing Algorithms**: Round-robin, least connections, IP hash, etc.